MarcKaufmann/R-Coding/syllabus.md

 ### Technical/laptop requirement

-You will need your laptop with RStudio, R, and git installed in order to participate in class.
+You will need your laptop with RStudio and R installed in order to participate in class.
+Optionally, you can install git too.

 ### Tentative Course schedule

 **Note:** This is subject to reording and minor changes, but the broad set of topics should remain fairly stable.

-1. git; R ecosystem, basic syntax, R Markdown; how to get help; first plot
+1. R ecosystem, basic syntax; how to get help; first plot
 1. ggplot2: data visualization; introduction to functions
 1. Tidyverse: choosing data with `filter()`, `select()`, `arrange()`
 1. Tidyverse: transforming data with `mutate()`, `summarise()`, `group_by()`
 1. Tidyverse: more transformations with `group_by()`, `mutate()`, and `filter()`
 1. Tidyverse: reading data with `read_csv()` and `parse_*()`
-1. Tidyverse: tidying data with `spread()` and `gather()`; basic hypotheses testing
+1. Tidyverse: tidying data with `pivot_wider()` and `pivot_longer()`
-1. Tidyverse: `left_join()` and `join()`; basic regressions
+1. Tidyverse: `left_join()` and `join()`
+1. Visualizing Spatial Data

+Items spread across lectures:

-1. Functions, loops, and friends; sampling, simulating, bootstrapping (GD)
+* Functions, loops, and friends; sampling, simulating, bootstrapping (GD)
-1. working with data the non-tidyverse way; lubridate for working with dates
+* working with data the non-tidyverse way; lubridate for working with dates

-1. Basic Spatial Data
-1. All the rest
+Additional topics (time permitting):

+* Shiny apps

 ### Short bio of the instructor (1 para)